kabuto-sh/proposals/KAP/kap-6.md

 The KNS resolver was updated and the correct response was confirmed.
 Additional monitoring was put in place to periodically check for such inconsistencies in the future.

+@CryptoCobbb requested that the bug bounty be sent to KNS address `cobb.ℏ`.

-*NOTE: The KNS Resolver is a convenience feature in beta at the time of this discovery.
+*NOTE: The KNS Resolver is a caching service in beta at the time of this discovery.
 The KNS contracts can be queried for direct access to the "source of truth".*

 ## Issuance